OpeOnikute/opeonikute.github.io/posts/ai-journalism.md

 I came into the tech industry in Nigeria at a fortunate time.
 There was a very strong sense of community, with a lot of early-phase builders working together.
 My fortune was not just because those builders existed though -- it was because platforms like TechCabal told their stories so we could learn about them.

-*TODO* - create the conflict - why I had the idea.

 Almost 10 years ago, I had an idea for a tool to generate stories for journalists based on strictly-defined prompts [^1].
+As I consumed several articles, I was intrigued by what it took to write great stories and how software could help.
 After answering a couple of questions, the user gets a long-form story they can tweak at will.
 If that sounds familiar, it's because it has turned out to be Generative AI.

 I did not pursue this idea any further because a usable solution was not in my skillset at the time, and the technology wasn't there.
 I also obviously had no way of knowing that it would manifest in this way.
 It has however been interesting to see technology finally catch up to a version of this idea.

 Also, nobody reached out:
 > Hopefully i’ll be able to revisit this later in some machine-learning capacity.
 If you’re reading this and have ideas on how this could work, please reach out.

-## *Insert title of next section*
+## Generative Story-telling is finally here
-Nowadays, I don't believe we should aim to have machines generate our stories.
+Nowadays, I don't believe we should aim to have machines fully generate our stories.
 Journalism is about much more than generating content, and Large-Language Models (LLMs) cannot be fully trusted with both real-time and historical facts.
 BBC research recently found that popular AI tools like ChatGPT and Gemini produced significant inaccuracies in over half of the news summaries that they tested [^2].

 It should not be surprising that I now think the best use of such a tool would be as an assistant for research, fact-checking, and ideation. **LLMs should not replace our fundamental ability to reason and create**.